iac-oslo/natgw-poc/readme.md

 # Cleaning up

-If you deployed this POC into your environment, donæt forget to clean up the resources when you finished.
+If you deployed this POC into your environment, don't forget to clean up the resources when you finished.

 ```powershell
 az group delete --resource-group rg-natgw-poc --yes